ChristianVillalba/ChristianVillalba/README.md

 # Nice to meet you — I'm Christian Villalba

-As you can see in my latest commits, I’m learning **Web Development** and building real-world projects along the way.
+As you can see in my latest commits, I’m learning **Full-stack Web Development**

 ## Technologies:
 - **Frontend**: HTML, CSS, Bootstrap, JavaScript, React, jQuery